cjpatoilo/dotfiles/.github/contributing.md

 .selector-b,
 .selector-c,
 .selector-d[type='text']
   box-sizing: border-box
   color: #333
   content: ''
   display: inline-block
   font-family: 'Helvetica-Neue', 'Helvetica', 'Arial', sans-serif
   margin-bottom: 0
   margin-left: 5.0rem

   .other-selector-a
     background: #fff

     .other-selector-b
       background: #fff

     &.increasing-the-specificity
       color: #000
 ```

-*NOTE: The best way to learn about that is to just install it and give it a try on your code.
-This project uses an `.editorconfig` file, which most editors support, to enforce these coding standards.*
+_NOTE: The best way to learn about that is to just install it and give it a try on your code._

 ## Test